 |Solution||Thanks to the flexible diaphragm, parts are produced with a smooth, uniform, scratch-free surface, typically requiring no additional finishing.
 By eliminating the need for secondary buffing, polishing and other hand work, labor costs are significantly reduced.|

 |Results||Their lighting post tops now have a flawless finish as they come out of the Triform press due to the flexible rubber diaphragm which acts as a universal female tool.
 Production costs went from approximately $30.00/piece to $8.00…a savings of more than 70%!|

 A major American lighting company was faced with the constant repair and replacement of deteriorating molds used in the casting of post tops for outdoor lighting products.
 At around $25,000 each, replacement casting molds were expensive, and had a relatively short production life.
 During production, product quality would continuously and visibly degrade with each casting.
 Even new molds required secondary grinding and polishing to improve the parts’ surface quality, with this secondary work requirement increasing as the molds aged.

-Thanks to their new Triform Deep Draw Hydroforming press, our customer no longer needs to stock the expensive molds that had originally been required to cast their products.
+Thanks to their new Triform deep draw hydroforming press, our customer no longer needs to stock the expensive molds.
 Their post tops also now have a flawless finish as they come out of the Triform press, due to the flexible rubber diaphragm which acts as the female half of the tool.
-As a result, production costs went from approximately $30.00 per piece to $8.00…a savings of more than 70% per piece!
+As a result, production costs went from approximately $30.00 per piece to $8.00…a savings of more than 70%!